wtchen/datatools-ui/docs/user/managing-projects-feeds.md

 1. **Replace File From Version** - any file in an incoming GTFS (e.g., feed_info.txt) can be overwritten or inserted with a file extracted from a previously loaded feed version.

 2. **Replace File From String** - any file in an incoming GTFS (e.g., feed_info.txt) can be overwritten or inserted with user-defined CSV data.

-3. **More on the way...** - are there other automatic transformations your agency needs to apply to its GTFS?
-Get in touch with IBI Group to chat about your needs.

 ### Configuring Feed Transformations